MohiuddinSumon/cv_analyzer/README.md

 5. Process the CVs using the "Process CVs" button

 6. Use the chat interface to query information about candidates:

+### Example Queries

+#### Basic Queries
 - "Find candidates with Python experience"
 - "Who has a Master's degree in Computer Science?"
+- "Which candidates have worked at tech startups?"

+#### Comparison Queries
 - "Compare John and Sarah's skills"
+- "Who has more years of experience in data science?"
+- "Which candidate is better suited for a DevOps role?"

+#### Analysis Queries
+- "What skills are most common among the candidates?"
-   - "Which candidate has the most experience in machine learning?"
+- "Which candidate has the most diverse technical background?"
+- "Rank the candidates for a senior software engineer position"

+#### Detailed Queries
+- "What projects has Alex worked on involving machine learning?"
+- "Tell me about Maria's leadership experience"
+- "Which candidates have both cloud computing and cybersecurity skills?"

+7. View detailed CV information by clicking on a candidate name in the sidebar

-7. When you're done, deactivate the virtual environment:
+8. When you're done, deactivate the virtual environment:
 ```bash
 deactivate
 ```